We don’t support this browser anymore.

 L&G’s operations span across retirement, retail and asset management - with pretty much every service you can think of in each of those buckets.

 Higher interest rates have been causing some trouble for assets under management in the investment management division, though things are starting to stabilise.
-At the same time, higher rates are benefiting the larger pension businesses.
+At the same time, higher rates are benefiting the larger retirement businesses.

 Pension risk transfers (PRTs) are core to operations.
 These see L&G take on responsibility for paying some or all of the pensions from a company's final salary pension scheme (often called bulk annuities).
 In return, the group receives a lump sum managed by the new Asset Management division.
 This circular flow within the business means L&G can deliver strong margins on its bulk annuity business, which is a core benefit of the model.